Vandana Shah – Lawyer, Social Entrepreneur

 Being a Divorce Lawyer – Leading through a New Way-

 The saddening part about divorce is not just the divorce, but the way it is looked at in most parts.
-Being a divorce lawyer, Vandana has handled many divorce cases, a few high profile cases too.
-The divorce lawyer’s job is not over after the divorce, Vandana says.
-It also includes helping them cope up later on, because a divorce can be a real emotional turmoil, be it for the richest of the rich or the poorest of the poor.
+Being a divorce lawyer, Vandana Shah has handled many divorce cases, a few high-profile cases too.
+The divorce lawyer’s job is not over after the divorce, Vandana Shah says.
+It also includes helping them cope up later on because a divorce can be a real emotional turmoil, be it for the richest of the rich or the poorest of the poor.

-Vandana is also the one who has launched DivorceKart, a one of a kind app for people going through a divorce.
+Vandana Shah is also the one who has launched DivorceKart, a one-of-a-kind app for people going through a divorce.
 The app provides instant solutions to the queries of the people and also helps them get through the tough times.
 The app provides confidentiality and anonymity to the people, something people look forward to when dealing with such situations.

 “It’s better to elevate yourself rather than bring down another”

-Bringing about a change, and as intimidating as the one Vandana aims for has never been easy, and has had its ups and downs.
-But with her dedication, Vandana plans on expanding DivorceKart throughout the world.
+Bringing about a change, and as intimidating as the one Vandana Shah aims for has never been easy, and has had its ups and downs.
+But with her dedication, Vandana Shah plans on expanding DivorceKart throughout the world.
 “It will change the way law is perceived in this country as well as internationally.
-Since I am also empanelled with the National Commission for Women (NCW), I hope to one day be a part of policy making in law, like my father, who was an air force pilot, and serve the country.
-I also hope to make law more easily accessible to all non-lawyers by foraging into web-series and other multi-media.”
+Since I am also impaneled with the National Commission for Women (NCW), I hope to one day be a part of policymaking in law, like my father, who was an air force pilot and serve the country.
+I also hope to make the law more easily accessible to all non-lawyers by foraging into web-series and other multi-media.”